 - 1. Demonstrate an ability to "Sign Out" or "Pass-Off" ICU patients to the incoming team post-call (witnessed by either Chief Resident, Acute Care Surgery Fellow, or ICU Attending). - 2.
-Receive and send information to a patient's PCP or other relevant healthcare providers, including demonstrate an understanding and ability to apply successful transitions of care. - 3.
-Obtain relevant and sensitive historical information from patients and families. - 4.
-Develop a relevant, prioritized problem list in a patient with a complicated/extensive problem list. - Interpret relevant findings, order tests and diagnostic imaging to appropriately generate a differential diagnosis with a ranking of the most likely diagnoses. - 6.
-Develop appropriate management/ treatment plans independent of supervising residents/ interns/ attendings. - 7.
-Demonstrate the ability to multi-task, as exemplified by an ability to prioritize between different patient's needs. - 8.
-Demonstrate the ability to admit and round on a given number of patients as clearly specified by general surgery service. - 9.
-Gather essential and accurate information about patients and their conditions through history taking, physical examination and review of the medical records. - 10.
-Exemplify proficiency in specified skills as outlined in the syllabus's list of "Relevant Skills." - 11.
+Exemplify proficiency in specified skills as outlined in the syllabus's list of "Relevant Skills." - Interact with relevant surgical and medical consults to form an appropriate medical plan. - 4.
+Receive and send information to a patient's PCP or other relevant healthcare providers, including demonstrate an understanding and ability to apply successful transitions of care. - 5.
+Obtain relevant and sensitive historical information from patients and families. - 6.
+Develop a relevant, prioritized problem list in a patient with a complicated/extensive problem list. - 7.
+Interpret relevant findings, order tests and diagnostic imaging to appropriately generate a differential diagnosis with a ranking of the most likely diagnoses. - 8.
+Demonstrate the ability to multi-task, as exemplified by an ability to prioritize between different patient's needs. - 9.
+Demonstrate the ability to admit and round on a given number of patients as clearly specified by general surgery service. - 10.
+Gather essential and accurate information about patients and their conditions through history taking, physical examination and review of the medical records. - 11.
 Assist with percutaneous tracheostomy. - 12.
 Perform diagnostic ultrasound procedures.